bahrmichael/stock-gameserver/README.md

 ## API

 The api uses the `/api/vX` versioning schema where `X` is a number.
+New versions will be created for breaking changes.
 New endpoints, deprecations and removals will be announced/scheduled through the CHANGELOG.md file.
 There is also a `X-STOCKS-DEPRECATION: Date` header which contains the date on which the endpoint will be removed.

 All endpoints return json.